Virus deaths, unemployment accelerating across Europe, US

 Gov. Andrew Cuomo warned that New York could run out of breathing machines in six days.
 He complained that states are competing against each other for protective gear and breathing machines, or are being outbid by the federal government.

-Trump invoked the Defense Production Act on Thursday in hopes of boosting production of medical-grade masks by Minnesota-based 3M to assist first responders.
+Trump invoked the Defense Production Act in hopes of boosting production of medical-grade masks by Minnesota-based 3M to assist first responders.
 Washington is also trying to crack down on a growing black market for protective medical supplies.

 Nine leading European university hospitals warned they will run out of essential medicines for COVID-19 patients in intensive care in less than two weeks.